Arshreza/In_Sem_Project_1/README.md

 - Windows OS.
 - C++ compiler.
 ## Data Structure Analysis
-We have used Queue as the data structure for
+We have used Deque(Dopuble ended queue)as the data structure to represent snake's body because it allows faster insertion and removal of body from both the ends.
+The other data structure is 2D-Array to make the play area of the game.

 ## Installation